SimpleHomelab/Deployrr-Docs/documents/homepage/content.md

 - Not compatible with NAS systems (Synology, QNAP) currently

 ## Contributing
-We welcome contributions to improve this documentation!
+Contributions to improve this documentation are welcome!
 The documentation source is available on [GitHub](https://github.com/SimpleHomelab/Deployrr-Docs).
 Here's how you can help:

 ### Ways to Contribute
 - Fix typos or clarify existing content